-7. Remote depositions shall be recorded by stenographic means consistent with the requirements of Rule 30(b)(3) of the Federal Rules of Civil Procedure, but given the COVID-19 pandemic, the court reporter will not be physically present with the witness whose deposition is being taken.
-The Parties agree not to challenge the validity of any oath administered by the court reporter, even if the court reporter is not a notary public in the state where the deponent resides.

-8. The court reporter will stenographically record the testimony, and the court reporter's transcript shall constitute the official record.
+- 7. Remote depositions shall be recorded by stenographic means consistent with the requirements of Rule 30(b)(3).
+The court reporter will not be physically present with the witness whose deposition is being taken.
+The Parties agree not to challenge the validity of any oath administered by the court reporter, even if the court reporter is not a notary public in the state where the deponent resides. - 8.
+The court reporter will stenographically record the testimony, and the court reporter's transcript shall constitute the official record.
 [SERVICE PROVIDER] will simultaneously videotape the deposition and preserve the video recording.
-The court reporter may be given a copy of the video recording and may review the video recording to improve the accuracy of any written transcript.

-9. The Parties agree that the court reporter is an "Officer" as defined by Rule 28(a)(2) of the Federal Rules of Civil Procedure and shall be permitted to administer the oath to the witness via the videoconference.
-The deponent will be required to provide government-issued identification satisfactory to the court reporter, and this identification must be legible on the video record.

-10. The Party that noticed the deposition shall be responsible for procuring a written transcript of the remote deposition.
-The Parties shall bear their own costs in obtaining a transcript and/or video record of the deposition.

-11. The Party that noticed the deposition shall provide [SERVICE PROVIDER] with a copy of this Stipulation and Order at least 24 hours in advance of the deposition.

-12. At the beginning of each deposition, consistent with Rule 30(b)(5)(A) of the Federal Rules of Civil Procedure, the [SERVICE PROVIDER] employee responsible for videorecording the deposition shall begin the deposition with an on-the-record statement that includes: (i) the officer's name and business address; (ii) the date, time, and place of the deposition; (iii) the deponent's name; (iv) the officer's administration of the oath or affirmation to the deponent; and (v) the identity of all persons present.
+The court reporter may be given a copy of the video recording and may review the video recording to improve the accuracy of any written transcript. - 9.
+The Parties agree that the court reporter is an "Officer" as defined by Federal Rule of Civil Procedure 28(a)(2) and shall be permitted to administer the oath to the witness via the videoconference.
+The deponent will be required to provide government-issued identification satisfactory to the court reporter, and this identification must be legible on the video record. - 10.
+The Party that noticed the deposition shall be responsible for procuring a written transcript and video record of the remote deposition.
+The Parties shall bear their own costs in obtaining a transcript and/or video record of the deposition. - 11.
+The Party that noticed the deposition shall provide [SERVICE PROVIDER] with a copy of this Stipulation and Order at least twenty-four hours in advance of the deposition. - 12.
+At the beginning of each deposition, consistent with Rule 30(b)(5)(A) of the Federal Rules of Civil Procedure, the [SERVICE PROVIDER] employee responsible for video-recording the deposition shall "begin the deposition with an on-the-record statement that includes: (i) the officer's name and company affiliation; (ii) the date, time, and place of the deposition; (iii) the deponent's name; (iv) the officer's administration of the oath or affirmation to the deponent; and (v) the identity of all persons present."